floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_basic_usage.md

 | -arc,--accept-red-cluster | Execute sgadmin even if the cluster state is red.
 Default: sgadmin won't execute on red cluster state |
 {: .config-table}

 Ignore cluster name means that the name of your cluster will not be validated.
 Sniffing can be used to detected available nodes by using the ES cluster state API.
-You can read more about this feature in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/client/java-api/current/transport-client.html).
+You can read more about this feature in the [OpenSearch/Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/client/java-api/current/transport-client.html).